Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Introduction

-This underscores the need for simple and effective diagnostic tools that can assist practitioners in assessing whether the linear IV model is appropriate for their analysis.
+This underscores the need for simple and effective diagnostic tools that can help practitioners assess whether the linear IV model is appropriate for their analysis.
 Relevance can be tested using, for example, the first-stage F-statistic \citep{AndersonEstimatingLinearRestrictions, StaigerIVRegressionWithWeakInstruments}.
-If there are more instruments than endogenous variables ($d>p$), the assumptions (ii) and (iii) can be jointly tested using the Sargan-Hansen J-test \citep{SarganEstimationEconomicRelationships, HansenLargeSampleProperties}.
-However, in practice, the so-called just-identified setting with equally many instruments and explanatory variables ($d = p$) is very common.
-In that setting, the two-stage least squares estimator's residuals are empirically uncorrelated with the instruments by construction, independently of whether (ii) and (iii) hold.
-Thus, (ii) and (iii) cannot be verified from data.
+If there are more instruments than endogenous variables ($d>p$), the assumptions (ii) and (iii) can be jointly tested using the Sargan--Hansen J test \citep{SarganEstimationEconomicRelationships, HansenLargeSampleProperties}.
+However, in practice, the so-called just-identified setting with the same number of instruments and explanatory variables ($d = p$) is common.
+In that setting, the two-stage least squares residuals are empirically uncorrelated with the instruments by construction, independently of whether (ii) and (iii) hold, and (ii) and (iii) cannot be verified from data.

-When practitioners argue for the validity of (ii) and (iii), they often talk about the instruments being \textit{unrelated} to the error term, not simply \textit{uncorrelated}, which makes sense due to the following reasoning.
-If instruments and the error term were related in a nonlinear fashion, it would be difficult to argue that the linear part of this relationship is exactly zero \citep[see also][]{DieterleASimpleDiagnostic}.
-Hence, the uncorrelatedness $\E[Z_i\epsilon_i]=0$ in (iii) is often replaced by the mean-independence $\E[\epsilon_i|Z_i]=0$ a.s.
-An important implication of mean independence is that any measurable transformation $h(Z_i)$ of the instrument is also a valid instrument, which can, for example, be exploited to construct a more efficient estimator for $\beta$ \citep[see, e.g.,][Section 9.2]{WagerCausalInference}.
-Importantly, the assumption $\E[\epsilon_i|Z_i] = 0$ also opens some possibilities for specification testing, i.e., testing the assumptions (ii) and (iii), including the just identified case. \cite{DieterleASimpleDiagnostic} consider the special case of a single explanatory variable $X_i$ and single instrument $Z_i$.
-Adding $Z_i^2$ as a second instrument makes the problem overidentified, which enables to use the Sargan-Hansen J-test to test for certain forms of misspecification, that is, violations of (ii) or (iii).
+When practitioners argue for the validity of (ii) and (iii), they typically appeal to the absence of any systematic relationship between the instruments and unobserved factors influencing the outcome rather than merely the absence of linear correlation \citep[see also][]{DieterleASimpleDiagnostic}.
+Hence, the uncorrelatedness $\E[{\bm z}_iu_i]=0$ in (iii) is often replaced by the mean independence $\E[u_i|{\bm z}_i]=0$ a.s.
+The assumption $\E[u_i|{\bm z}_i] = 0$ also opens some possibilities for specification testing, i.e., testing the assumptions (ii) and (iii), including the just-identified case. \cite{DieterleASimpleDiagnostic} consider the special case of a single explanatory variable ${x}_i$ and single instrument ${z}_i$.
+By adding ${z}_i^2$ as a second instrument, they make the problem overidentified, which enables them to use the Sargan--Hansen J test to test for certain forms of misspecification, that is, violations of (ii) or (iii).
+In this work, we exploit the mean independence assumption $\E[u_i|{\bm z}_i]=0$ to develop a new and conceptually simple test for the well-specification of the linear IV model based on the idea of residual prediction \citep{ShahGoodnessOfFit, JankovaGOFTestingInHDGLM}.